carmatthews/meraki-customCV-azure/labeling/README.md

 ![dashboard](images/dashboard.png)

 When you return to the labeling project after pre-labeling, any object that could be determined by the model based on the accuracy threshold (default of 80%) will have a bounding box around it.
-You can submit/accept it, edit the box or class, or remove the box completley if it's inaccurate.
+You can submit/accept it, edit the box or class, or remove the box completely if it's inaccurate.

 In the example below, the Pasta object was labeled correctly, but an inaccurate class was assigned (Mac N Cheese) as well.